 Again, every applicant will claim to be a rule-follower, so you need to be careful with how you ask about this one.
 First, try balancing it against other desirable traits – such as breaking a rule to provide “better” customer service.
 What would your recruit do?

 You can also get an insight into a person’s attitudes by asking them to share rules in previous workplaces that they disliked.
-Ask them to share the rule first, so you know that they’re talking about a rule that genuinely was an issue for them.
-Next, follow-up by asking how they responded.
-If they didn’t break the rule, or they expressed discomfort breaking it, you know they’re generally speaking a rule-follower.
+Ask them to share the rule first, so you know that they’re talking about one that genuinely was an issue for them.
+Next, follow up by asking how they responded.
+If they didn’t break the rule, or they expressed discomfort breaking it, you know they’re generally a rule-follower.